andreafioraldi/libafl_quickjs_fuzzing/README.md

 # LibAFL QuickJS Fuzzing Example

-An example fuzzer about how to fuzz a JS engine combinign Nautilus with Token-level fuzzing.
+An example fuzzer about how to fuzz a JS engine combining Nautilus with Token-level fuzzing.

 ## Prepare